google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

         UI.
-If a generic button, you may want to directly copy the URL to the user's clipboard when tapped, offer them social networks to share to, or try out the new <a href="/web/updates/2016/10/navigator-share">Web Share API</a> to integrate with the native share system on Android
+If a generic button, you may want to directly copy the URL to the user's clipboard when tapped, offer them social networks to share to, or try out the new <a href="/web/updates/2016/10/navigator-share">Web Share API</a> to integrate with the native sharing system on Android.
       </td>
     </tr>
   </tbody>